Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 - Intense nausea and vomiting.

-- Passage of a large amount of blackish or reddish blood (scanty amounts after polyp removal are acceptable).
+- Passage of a large amount of blackish or reddish blood (scanty amounts after polyp removal is acceptable).

 - Inability to pass flatus or stool several hours after colonoscopy.